mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 This method isn't really applicable to either `class` or "prototypal" classes; it is an entirely different pattern - but it does have the advantage of actually making properties invisible from "outside".
 The core idea is very simple - just enclose all private members in a closure, and set the public ones for each instance, as properties of `this`.

 One disadvantage of this approach is that the members (properties or methods) are not set on the function's `prototype` property and patterns that rely on that will not work - for example, using [`Object.create()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) to create "instances".
+We _could_ add public methods to the prototype, but they would not have access to private members.
+Also, we need to account for the fact that when functions are invoked without a context object (as `f()`, instead of `context.f()`), `this` will reference the global object.
+So we use [`apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) to explicitly mention which object is to be used as `this`.
+More on [`this` in YDKJS](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/objects-classes/ch2.md).

 Another disadvantage is the higher memory consumption - we create a separate function object for every private method of every instance.
 These would still be garbage collected along with the instance object, so it's not an issue if the instances are short-lived or not created in large quantities.
 When using "standard" approaches (`class` or prototypal classes) each method is still a separate object, but the methods are created once and set on the classes `prototype` object - which is _shared_ between all instances.